LandRegistry/land-registry-elements/README.md

 ### Essential
 - Add land-registry-elements as an npm dependency and write a script for the jenkins build step
-- Price formatting?
-I.e. £3.00
+- Sort out any duplications in ie.js and polyfills.js
+- Additional translations

 ### Nice to have
+- Fix hardcoded VAT-less price
+- HTML prettification removed as it breaks the inline JSON for clientside validation - can we get it back in?
 - Consider use of alert role to announce client side validation errors https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_alert_role
 - Visual regression tests raising some false positives again.
 Investigate...
 - Document which stylesheets to include (Pull govuk template and fonts in via sass?)
 - dont export css?
-- Fix hardcoded VAT-less price
 - Fix tests for map not actually testing for the rendered map (Currently just tests for the map div existing) (See https://medium.com/@ebeigarts/expect-to-become-966970143cd3#.mfug5iwr7 for "become" function)
 - Remove "sleep" from test @US231 "I see an explanation of what caution title means"
 - Sort out https://github.com/LandRegistry/land-registry-elements/issues/11